 At Weinstein Legal, we believe you shouldn’t have to walk this path alone.
 Our trusted car accident lawyer will fight tirelessly for your right to compensation so that you can receive the financial payment you deserve.
 If you’ve recently been involved in a car accident caused by a negligent or careless driver and sustained broken bones as a consequence, our experienced attorneys are here to help.

 For a free consultation, fill out the free case evaluation form to your right.

 Broken bones are a common occurrence following a car accident.
 The severity of the fracture can vary depending on the type of collision, but even minor accidents can cause traumatic breaks.
 As two vehicles collide, the inertia of each opposing force causes everything in the vehicle – including the drivers and passengers – to move in that direction.

-In many cases, it’s this forward momentum that ultimately causes a broken bone.
+In many cases, this forward momentum ultimately causes a broken bone.
 With such limited space in a vehicle, a victim is often thrown into or caught between objects such as the steering wheel, dashboard, or car door.
-Likewise, it’s a common defense mechanism for victims to cover their face with their hands during an accident, which can result in finger, hand, wrist, and facial fractures.
+Likewise, it’s a common defense mechanism for victims to cover their face with their hands during an accident, which can result in the finger, hand, wrist, and facial fractures.

 - The amount of power on impact when a car collides with a larger vehicle, such as a semi-truck accident, can cause a crushing effect, breaking bones.

 - If a victim is not wearing a seat belt they can be thrown out of the vehicle and the impact can cause several devastating injuries, including bone fractures.